 - black pepper to taste

-* Make it really homemade by making your own mayonnaise from 1 egg yolk into which you very slowly, drop-by-drop, whisk in 3/4 cup olive oil.
+* Make it really homemade by making your own mayonnaise: use 1 egg yolk, and very slowly, drop-by-drop, whisk in 3/4 cup olive oil.